ashdurham/hipages-test/SOLUTION.md

 ## Initial project notes

-- `Docker up` will occasionally error `server` out if `mysql` hasn't finished setup.
-With time permitting, coding in wait feature into `server` to prevent the exit.

 - Ran into binding issues between docker and local environment when using the `node-sass` package.
 To avoid wasting time getting that working, made the decision to code raw CSS in order to ensure on-time delivery.

 ## Server